Keparoo/tapntable-backend/README.md

 * Authorization required: manager or owner
 **(Mods should not be deleted, instead is_void=false)**

+### Mods Categories Routes
+POST /mods/categories { category }  => {category: { id, name}}
+* Required fields: { name }
+* Returns { category: { id, name }
+* Throws BadRequestError if category exists in database.
+* Throws BadRequestError if a category exists with same spelling but different capitalization
+* Authorization required: manager or owner

+GET /mods/categories  => { categories: [ { id, name }, ...] }
+* Returns a list of all mod categories
+ * Can filter on provided optional search filters:
+    - name (will find case-insensitive, partial matches)
+* Returns { categories: [ { id, name }, ...] }
+* Authorization required: user is logged in

+GET /mods/categories/:id => {category: { id, name }}
+* Returns {category: { id, name }}
+* Throws NotFoundError if mod not found
+* Authorization required: user is logged in

+PATCH /mods/categories/:id => { fld1, fld2, ... } => { category }
+* Data can include: { name }
+* Returns {category: { id, name }}
+* Throws NotFoundError if mod not found
+* Throws BadRequestError if mod (case insensitive) is already in db
+* Authorization required: manager or owner

+DELETE /mods/categories /:id => { deleted: id }
+* Returns the id of deleted mod category
+* Throws NotFoundError if item not found
+* Authorization required: manager or owner
+* Note: Categories should not be deleted once they have been used in any way.
+If needed, implement is_active
+* This route should only run if an item is created accidentally and needs to be immediately deleted before any database insertions.

 ### Mods Groups Routes
 POST /mods/modgroups { modsModGroup }  => {modsModGroup: { modsModGroup }}
 * Required fields: { modId, modGroupId }